Astrid Roemer

-Astrid Heligonda Roemer (/nl/; born 27 April 1947) is a Surinamese-Dutch writer and teacher.
-The Dutch-language author has published novels, drama and poetry, and in December 2015 was announced as the winner of the P. C. Hooft Award, considered the most important literary prize in the Netherlands and Belgium, which was presented in May 2016.
+Astrid Heligonda Roemer (/nl/, 27 April 1947 – 8 January 2026) was a Surinamese-Dutch writer and teacher.
+The Dutch-language author published novels, novellas, drama, poetry and radio plays.
+In 2016 she won the P. C. Hooft Award, the most important literary prize in the Netherlands and Belgium.
+Roemer was the first Surinamese author to win this award.
+She was also the first Surinamese author to win the Prijs der Nederlandse Letteren, which she was awarded in 2021.
+Translations of her work were longlisted for the National Book Award for Translated Literature in 2023 and the International Booker Prize in 2025.

-Her work On a Woman's Madness, the English-language translation by Lucy Scott of Over de gekte van een vrouw (first published in Dutch in 1982), was longlisted for the 2025 International Booker Prize.